openedx/open-edx-proposals/oeps/oep-0021-proc-deprecation.rst

 relevant parties as an update to the original deprecation thread and discussion in each channel.

-4. The JIRA ticket can be closed out only once all the above deprecation and removal steps have been completed.
+4. The JIRA ticket can be closed out and updated to "Removed" only once all the above deprecation and removal steps have been completed.

 Communication
 -------------